Apple unveils music streaming service, revamps iOS

 "Can't innovate any more, my ass," Schiller said as he showed off the new Mac Pro.
 "This is a machine unlike anything we've ever made."

-"The iPhone was the first real smartphone for a lot of people so it had to be really basic," said Phil Libin, CEO of Evernote, which makes note-taking software for smartphones.
-"Now the training-wheels are starting to come off a little bit."
+Investor concerns center around whether Apple will be able to come up with more groundbreaking products as smartphone and tablet market gets more crowded.

-Among some of the other features introduced was "activation lock," an anti-theft security enhancement that prevents unauthorized resetting of the device.
+In April, Apple reported its first quarterly profit decline in over a decade.

-Cook told the audience of developers that Apple's App Store now has 900,000 apps, which have been downloaded a total of 50 billion times.
+Cook told the audience of developers at the Moscone Center in San Francisco that Apple's App Store now has 900,000 apps, which have been downloaded a total of 50 billion times.